ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## V3C format parameters "v3cfmtp" attribute {#v3cfmtp-attribute}

 This memo defines a new attribute for SDP, intended to carry V3C specific media format parameters.
-Its functionality is similar to "a=fmtp", with the exception that it MAY be used without fmt-token as a session level attribute.
-Furthermore, it allows to associate V3C specific media format parameters with media that is not V3C.
+Its functionality is similar to "a=fmtp", with the exception that it SHALL be used without the fmt-token and that it can be used also on a session level.
+The attribute allows to associate V3C specific media format parameters with any media line in SDP.

 Contact name: See Authors' Addresses section of this memo.